brian0641/Synth-Sets/README.md

 + A server process, called the **trade signal server**, acts as the Trader and generates the trade signals for the smart contract.
 The server pulls the trade signals from the TokenSets project.
 The server is a light process and can be run by anyone.
 Or you can skip this step and instead hook into someone else's server.

 From a security perspective, running your own server is more secure than using a third-party server.
-However, using a third-party server is not as bad as insecure as may be initially imagined.
+However, using a third-party server is not as insecure as may be initially imagined.
 Trades are limited to trades within the Synthetix ecosystem.
 There are no inherently bad trades.
-Or stated differently, it is no easier to predict "bad" trades as it is to predict "good" trades.
+Or stated differently, it is no easier to predict "bad" trades than it is to predict "good" trades.

 Additionally, the smart contract allows the Owner to specify a minimum time between trades.
 So if the intent is to follow a TokenSet that rebalances no more than once a week, this parameter would be set to allow no more than one trade a week.
 At anytime the Owner can disable trading or withdraw their funds.